Iranian Revolution: Consolidation of the opposition (February–March)

-According to Shia customs, memorial services (chehelom) are held 40 days after a person's death.
+According to Shia custom, memorial services (chehelom) are held 40 days after a person's death.
 Encouraged by Khomeini (who declared that the blood of martyrs must water the "tree of Islam"), radicals pressured the mosques and moderate clergy to commemorate the deaths of the students, and used the occasion to generate protests.
 The informal network of mosques and bazaars, which for years had been used to carry out religious events, increasingly became consolidated as a coordinated protest organization.

-On 18 February, 40 days after the Qom protests, demonstrations broke out in various different cities.
+On 18 February, 40 days after the Qom protests, demonstrations broke out in various cities.
 The largest was in Tabriz, which descended into a full-scale riot.
 "Western" and government symbols such as cinemas, bars, state-owned banks, and police stations were set ablaze.
-Units of the Imperial Iranian Army were deployed to the city to restore order.
-The death toll, according to the government was 6, while Khomeini claimed hundreds were "martyred."
+Units of the Imperial Iranian Army were deployed to restore order.
+The death toll, according to the government was six, while Khomeini claimed hundreds were "martyred".

 Forty days later, on 29 March, demonstrations were organized in at least 55 cities, including Tehran.
 In an increasingly predictable pattern, deadly riots broke out in major cities, and again 40 days later, on 10 May.
-It led to an incident in which army commandos opened fire on Shariatmadari's house, killing one of his students.
-Shariatmadari immediately made a public announcement declaring his support for a "constitutional government," and a return to the policies of the 1906 Constitution.
+Army commandos opened fire on Shariatmadari's house, killing one of his students.
+Shariatmadari immediately made a public announcement declaring his support for a "constitutional government" and a return to the policies of the 1906 Constitution.